fpvandoorn/hanabi-scratchpad/characters.md

 * Ejection position is slot 3, discharge position is slot 4.

 ### Impulsive
-* All clues on slot 1 are (of course) forward finesses / focus inversion.
+* All clues that touch slot 1 are focused on slot 1 (not on chop), and forward finesses if not currently playable.
 * 5s on chop can be saved with color if slot 1 has the same rank.
 Non-critical 2s cannot be saved with color.
   However, they are play clues when it is loaded or occupied.
 * Very early clues color clues on chop, when many other clues are available, are not save clues.